mrkkrp/req/README.md

 just adds `conduit`-powered functions to perform requests and allows to use global implicit `Manager` (Req does the same).
 If I tried to frame what exactly I don't like about `http-conduit` in words, then it would be “the way requests are constructed”.
-You set, set, set instead of *being forced* to declare necessary bits and *being allowed* to declare optional bits in a way that their combination is certainly valid.
+You *set* parameters instead of *being forced* to declare necessary bits and *being allowed* to declare optional bits in a way that their combination is valid.
 Also, with `http-conduit` you parse request from a string without the protection of TH that otherwise saves the day as in Yesod.